The #1 Accuracy Killer New Shooters NEVER Realize They’re Doing

 Frequently Asked Questions

-What is the most common accuracy problem for new firearm shooters?
+What is the most common accuracy killer for new firearm shooters?

 The most common accuracy killer for new shooters is rushing the shot.
-This often happens because they are too focused on firing the next round rather than concentrating on the fundamentals of the current shot, leading to issues like flinching and poor trigger control.
+This happens when they focus too much on firing the next round instead of concentrating on the fundamentals of the current shot, leading to poor accuracy.

-What are the key elements of a proper handgun grip?
+What are the key elements of a proper handgun grip according to John G. Johnson?

-What is the recommended technique for pressing the trigger?
+What is the recommended technique for pressing the trigger to improve accuracy?

 More Training & Techniques Videos You Might Like